manyll90/git-lesson/readme.md

 # Git and Github Course

-Crash couurse for Git
+Crash couurse for Git.
 Hello world!
+My name is Misha.